CartoDB/documentation/app/content/deck-gl/getting-started.md

 {{% bannerNote title="Are you a React user?" %}}
-If you're a React user and you want to build a web application using CARTO, we recommend you to use [CARTO for React](/react/overview/).
+If you are a React user and want to build a web application using CARTO, we recommend you to use [CARTO for React](/react/overview/).
 {{%/ bannerNote %}}

 ### What does CARTO provide